acm-cui/website-workshops-chi2022/index.md

 * **Looking forward:** Explore in what ways information disclosure between CUIs and humans should follow transparent communication methods, while being alert to vulnerable and under-served populations that may, e.g., over-disclose personal information or misunderstand CUIs' transparency cues.

-* **Community building:** Enlarges our community by consulting philosophers, designers, and engineers to illuminate the next steps on ethics research of CUIs.
+* **Community building:** Enlarge our community by consulting philosophers, designers, and engineers to illuminate the next steps on ethics research of CUIs.

 Please see our [Call for Papers](https://www.conversationaluserinterfaces.org/workshops/CHI2022/call-for-papers.html) page for details about submitting to the workshop.